dastrm/StokesFlow.jl/README.md

 All the computation (the first three points) are implemented to fully run on either CPUs or GPUs.

-The local domains, as well as overlaps and possible marker locations for each process are summarized in Fig.1.
+The local domains, as well as overlaps and possible marker locations for each process are summarized in Fig. 1.

 |                     ![Domain](figures/domain.png)                      |
 | :--------------------------------------------------------------------: |